microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 ![Azure Data Studio Successful Connection](./graphics/Azure_Data_Studio_Successful_Connect.jpg)

 Use the power of Azure Data Studio Explorer to open up any file including notebooks.
 Use the File/Open Folder menu to open up the **sqlworkshops\sql2019lab** folder.
 Now click the Explorer icon on the left hand side of Azure Data Studio to see all files and directories for the lab.
-Navigate to the **01_IntelligentPerformance\iqp** folder, open up the **iqp_tablevariabledeferred.ipynb** notebook and go through all the steps> You can now use Azure Data Studio explorer to open up a notebook or script without exiting the tool.
+Navigate to the **01_IntelligentPerformance\iqp** folder, open up the **iqp_tablevariabledeferred.ipynb** notebook and go through all the steps.
+You can now use Azure Data Studio explorer to open up a notebook or script without exiting the tool.

 ![Azure Data Studio Explorer](./graphics/Azure_Data_Studio_Explorer.jpg)